edgedb/edgedb/docs/edgeql/ddl/links.rst

         Remove link item's *attribute*.
         See :eql:stmt:`DROP ATTRIBUTE <DROP ATTRIBUTE>` for details.

-    :eql:synopsis:`ALTER TARGET <typename> [, ...]`
-        Change the target type of the link to the specified type or a union of types.

     :eql:synopsis:`CREATE PROPERTY <property-name> ...`
         Define a new property item for this link.
 See :eql:stmt:`CREATE PROPERTY` for details.